 - Cooperative Relationship: A relationship in which the degree of involvement of one organization or institution in the planning, developing, or implementing of a program or service is less than that of the primary sponsoring organization or institution.
 The terms "in cooperation with" or "cooperating organizations" are used to describe such relationships.

-- Companies, or commercial interests: Defined by the ACCME as entities producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
+- Companies: Called “ineligible companies” by the ACCME and defined as those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 In accordance with the CMSS Code for Interactions with Companies, this definition shall also include for‐profit entities that develop, produce, market or distribute drugs, devices, services or therapies used to diagnose, treat, monitor, manage, and alleviate health conditions.

 - Endorsement: Approval by the Academy of, or the loan of the Academy name to, a program or service developed by another organization.
 Endorsements must be approved by the Board of Trustees.

 - Alliance or Collaboration: A joint effort of two entities that benefit from sharing profit, cost-savings, service, royalties, license, or name recognition.

 - Joint Policy Statements: Statements developed by one organization to which that organization requests Academy co-signature.
 These should be consistent with mission and scope of operations of the Academy.

 - In general, the Academy will proactively choose its priorities for entering into relationships and arrangements with other organizations; however, the Academy will also consider opportunities presented by other organizations.